Understanding the Different Components in Defender for Office 365

 Safe Attachments Global Setting: Turn on Safe Attachments for SharePoint, OneDrive and Teams

-Within the Safe Attachments ‘Global Settings’, you have the option to enable Safe Attachments for SharePoint, OneDrive and Teams.
+In the global settings for Safe Attachments, you have the option to enable Safe Attachments for SharePoint Online, OneDrive for Business, and Teams.
 This setting should be considered to extend the protections applied to Exchange out to the other areas of the platform, particularly where there may be external users interacting with Teams or SharePoint.

 With this setting in place, files that are uploaded to SharePoint but detected as malicious by Safe Attachments will be locked and users will be unable to interact with the file.
 By default, downloading the file is still allowed, however, this can be disabled by running the following command in the SharePoint Online Management Shell: